odinuv/web/en/apv/walkthrough/templates-layout/index.md

 {% endhighlight %}

 ## Task -- Modify the layout
-Now modify the layout to add an application menu, some footer and some header to make the page look similar to this:
+Now modify the layout to add an application menu, footer and header to make the page look similar to this:

 ![Screenshot -- Page sample](/en/apv/walkthrough/templates-layout/page-sample-1.png)